united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 ### 1st example: Retrofitting with external sensors

-You would like to determine the output and machine condition of a cutting machine.
+In this example we will determine the output and the machine condition of a cutting machine.

-Used sensors:
+These sensors are used for this purpose:

 - Light barrier
 - Button bar
 - Inductive sensor

+*1. Connect sensors*

-With the help of Sensorconnect, sensors can be connected quickly and easily via an IFM gateway.
+With the help of Sensorconnect, sensors can be connected quickly and easily via an IO-Link gateway.
 The sensor values are automatically extracted from the software stack and made available via [MQTT](https://docs.umh.app/docs/concepts/mqtt/).

-*1. Connect sensors*

 TODO: Picture or illustration of how to connect sensors